-Topic and ref Summary of proposals Summary of feedback Tentative decisions September 2021 AP21A Management performance measure and the scope of public communicati ons AP21B Management performance measure must faithfully represent an aspect of the financial performance of the entity and be described in a clear and understandable manner that does not mislead users.
+Topic and ref Summary of proposals Summary of feedback Tentative decisions September 2021 AP21A Management performance measure and the scope of public communicati ons AP21B Management measure must faithfully represent an aspect of the financial performance of the entity and be described in a clear and understandable manner that does not mislead users.
 A25.
-However, the Exposure Draft did not propose additional restrictions on management performance measures, such as only allowing an entity's management to provide measures based on amounts recognised and measured in accordance with IFRS Standards. measures- other aspects of definition October 2021 AP21D Operating profit or loss before depreciation and amortisation Definition of management performance measures A26.
+However, the Exposure Draft did not propose additional restrictions on management performance measures, such as only allowing an entity's management to provide measures based on amounts recognised and measured in accordance with IFRS Standards. performance measures- other aspects of definition October 2021 AP21D Operating profit or loss before depreciation and amortisation November 2021 AP21A Management performance measures- Definition of management performance measures A26.
 The Exposure Draft defined management performance measures as subtotals of income and expenses that: a) are used in public communications outside financial statements; b) complement totals or subtotals specified by IFRS Standards; and c) communicate to users of financial statements management's view of an aspect of an entity's financial performance.
 B31.
 However, most respondents, including users, that agreed with requiring management performance measures in the financial statements, raised concerns about the definition of management performance measures.
 The two most significant concerns of respondents were: a) requiring disclosure of all management performance measures used in 'public communications' is too wide in scope.
 Most respondents that raised this concern requested additional guidance or suggested a narrower definition of public communications. b) management performance measures do not include measures that would, in their view, equally benefit from being disclosed in the financial statements.
-Most respondents that raised this concern suggested revising the definition to Definition of management performance measures C42.
-The Board discussed the scope of public communications in the definition of management performance measures and the proposed requirement for a management performance measure to communicate management's view of an aspect of performance but did not reach any conclusions.
-The Board considered other aspects of definition of management performance measures.
-C43.
-The Board also discussed the timing of public communications and how requirements for management performance measures would apply to private entities.
+Most respondents that raised this concern suggested revising the definition to Definition of management performance measures Confirmed proposals C43.
+The IASB tentatively confirmed to retain: a) 'providing management's view of an aspect of an entity's financial performance' as the objective of management performance measures; and b) 'communicate to users of financial statements management's view of an aspect of an entity's financial performance' in the definition of management performance measures.
 Changes to the proposals C44.
-The Board tentatively decided to amend the definition of management performance measures: a) to remove the reference to complementing totals or subtotals specified by IFRS Standards; and
+The IASB tentatively decided to amend the definition of management performance measures: a) to remove the reference to complementing totals or subtotals specified by IFRS Standards; and b) to state that totals and subtotals specified by IFRS Standards are not management performance measures.